Skip to main content

 Best for: Avid readers who consume articles, newsletters, and RSS feeds daily

 Readwise Reader is a read-it-later app that layers AI features on top of a clean reading experience.
-Save articles from anywhere, and Reader handles formatting, highlights, and now AI-powered summaries and Q&A.
+Save articles from anywhere, and Reader handles formatting, in-line annotation, and now AI-powered summaries and Q&A.

-What sets it apart is the Readwise ecosystem: highlights sync automatically to Obsidian, Notion, Logseq, and other tools.
-If you already use Readwise for book highlights, Reader is the natural extension.
+What sets it apart is the Readwise ecosystem: annotations sync automatically to Obsidian, Notion, Logseq, and other tools.
+If you already use Readwise for book annotations, Reader is the natural extension.
+For the broader option set, see Logseq alternatives.

 Key features: